Lia-mon/hackathon-angi-lia/README.md

-# Project skeleton
+# Starting out
-An example of a Hackathon project skeleton
+This is Angi's and Lia's Hackathon submission.
+Let's try our best! :D

 ## About